birdflag/birdflag.github.io/_pages/about.md

 ---
 title: About Me
-subtitle: I'm a museum professional and curriculum designer breaking into the design world.
+subtitle: I'm a Charlottesville-based museum professional and curriculum designer breaking into the design world.
 My love of all things visual is the constant thread in my life.
 description: Index is a minimal, fixed sidebar grid portfolio Jekyll theme.
 featured_image: /images/demo/demo-landscape.jpg
 ---